 Summary : As vast glaciers emerge from the icy waters, travel to the land of Vikings and the midnight sun.
-Reach northern latitudes that few imagine can be possible whilst you search for the King of the Arctic, enjoying spotting the multitude of animals and seabirds along the way.
+Reach northern latitudes that few imagine possible while you search for the King of the Arctic, and enjoy spotting a multitude of animals and seabirds along the way.
 With the emblematic fjords and even an ice cathedral, this is truly the definition of spectacular.

 Just-Released Offer Free One-way Charter Air + Transfer

 $13,000 to $36,400